Mallinckrodt: Revealing Earnings Call

 My Interpretation:

 Methylphenidate helps control symptoms related to attention deficit hyperactivity disorder ("ADHD").
 It is also the generic version of Concerta, which is owned by Johnson & Johnson (NYSE:JNJ).
 The FDA says the drug is not as effective as Concerta given adverse effects and complaints about Methylphenidate.
-The FDA's also internal investigation showed it was not as effective as Conterta.
-It has given the company an ultimatum to either prove methylphenidate is equal to Concerta or remove it from the market.
+The FDA's internal investigation also showed it was not as effective as Conterta.
+It has given the company an ultimatum to either prove Methylphenidate is equal to Concerta or remove it from the market.

 The FDA's findings on bioequivalence changed the classification of the drug, making it harder for patients to obtain it.
 That in turn, hurt sales.
 Mallinckrodt filed a legal complaint asking the court to set aside the FDA's reclassification of the drug.
 Meanwhile, sales of the drug continue to fall.
-For FY 2016 sales were $103.5 million, down 24.2% Y/Y. Methylphenidate is part of the Mallinckrodt's Specialty Generics segments which represents 30% of total revenue, and fell 18% Y/Y. Whether or not Methylphenidate remains on the market could have a outsized impact on the company's top line going forward.
-For the now the situation does not look promising.
+For FY 2016, sales were $103.5 million, down 24.2% Y/Y. Methylphenidate is part of the Mallinckrodt's Specialty Generics segment which represents 30% of total revenue, and fell 18% Y/Y. Whether or not Methylphenidate remains on the market could have an outsized impact on the company's top line going forward.
+For now, the situation does not look promising.

 Management On Acthar Concentration